caporaso-lab/tax-credit/README.md

 Citing
 ------

-If you use any of the data or code included in this repository, please cite with:
+tax-credit is currently unpublished, but for now if you use any of the data or code included in this repository, please cite the following paper:

 Bokulich NA, Rideout JR, Kopylova E, Bolyen E, Patnode J, Ellett Z, McDonald D, Wolfe B, Maurice CF, Dutton RJ, Turnbaugh PJ, Knight R, Caporaso JG.
 (2015) A standardized, extensible framework for optimizing classification improves marker-gene taxonomic assignments.
 PeerJ PrePrints 3:e1156 https://dx.doi.org/10.7287/peerj.preprints.934v1